Tochemey/goakt/datacenter/DESIGN.md

 --------------------------
 - The DC leader owns a local registry cache; followers do not run the manager.
 - Cache refresh uses jittered intervals to avoid thundering herds.
-- Callers can inspect cache staleness to decide fallback behavior; cross-DC routing is not yet wired.
+- Callers can inspect cache staleness to decide fallback behavior; cross-DC routing and placement use this cache.
 - Watch-based refresh is used when supported; polling still runs and merges when watch is active, otherwise it replaces the cache.

 Current Operational Defaults